 Jean appears as a God: Jean is on high in the sky.

 This "Walking Dead" arc would be a wild and entertaining ride that blends Waititi's humor, Peele's social commentary, and the gritty realism of the zombie apocalypse.
-It would also be a powerful exploration of teamwork, trust, and the importance of community in the face of adversity and a bizarre method to have your company improve its interpersonal capabilities.
+It would also be a powerful exploration of teamwork, trust, and the importance of community in the face of adversity and a bizarre method to have John's company improve its interpersonal capabilities.

 Episode 1: "Welcome to the Dungeon" Overview